Today's Articles

 *Black history in Ireland is celebrated on this date in 1600.
 Segments of the Irish people were involved with the Middle Passage between 1660 and 1815.

 Felix Doran (1708–1776) was an Irish Catholic born in Ireland and moved to Liverpool, where he became very wealthy from the slave trade, financing at least 69 slave voyages.
-Several Caribbean Islands have significant Irish communities, with the like of Montserrat, West Indies once hosting large Irish-owned and run Sugar plantations dependent on Slave labor.
-The UCL Legacies of British Slavery database identifies the Irish Enslavers, compensated by the British government, for the abolition of Legal Slavery, in the British Empire.
+Several Caribbean Islands have significant Irish communities, like Montserrat, West Indies, once hosting large Irish-owned and run Sugar plantations dependent on Slave labor.
+The UCL Legacies of British Slavery database identifies the Irish Enslavers, compensated by the British government, for the abolition of Legal Slavery in the British Empire.
 Black people (Irish: daoine goirme/daoine dubha), Africans, and nonwhites have lived in Ireland in small numbers since the 18th century.

 The Black Irish singer, Rachel Baptist, is also thought to have married a white spouse in the 1760s.
 Formerly enslaved people who visited or toured Ireland included Olaudah Equiano and Frederick Douglass.
-Afro Caribbean people descended from Irish immigrants, especially those in Barbados, Jamaica, and Montserrat, often have Irish surnames, speak a form of Caribbean English influenced by the Irish vernacular, and, in some cases, sing Irish songs.
+Afro Caribbean people descended from Irish immigrants, especially those in Barbados, Jamaica, and Montserrat, often have Irish surnames, speak Caribbean English influenced by the Irish vernacular, and sometimes sing Irish songs.

 New Poem Each Day